potherca/WeCamp/2015/day-four/README.md

 We were on a tight schedule, as Friday held organized fun in the form of a survival game (sponsored by [Pragmatist]) followed up by a barbecue (sponsored by [Enrise]).
-Because of this, we focussed fully on Integrating our separate components.
+Because of this, we focussed fully on integrating our separate components.
 After some minor edits we managed to get a [completely working integration][MVP Tweet] minutes before heading out to lunch.

-## I know where you Arrrrrrrrrr.
+## I know where you Arrrrrrrrrr!

 I shall not get into all of the sword fighting, plank walking, fire-starting, hook grappling, canon firing and swearing that went on but I'll divulge the shanty